-Cape York is remote and it takes 13 hours 45 minutes to drive the 1,030 km from Cairns, the nearest major city, to Cape York Tip via Pajinka Road.
-You could also get to Cape York by cargo boat in 3 days or take a 2 hour 25 minute helicopter ride.
+Cape York is remote but you can drive to it directly.
+It will take 13 hours 45 minutes to drive the 1,030 km from Cairns, the nearest major city, to Cape York Tip via Pajinka Road.
+You can also get to Cape York with your car by cargo boat in 3 days.

 With its wild, untouched landscape and stunning coastline, a trip to the Cape York Peninsula still feels like a real adventure.
 This rugged road trip gives you the opportunity to connect with Australia's indigenous roots and enjoy a real escape from the city.

 Cape York is in Queensland and is the northernmost point on the Australian continent.
 North of Cape York is the Torres Strait Islands, and beyond them is Papua New Guinea.